Coming up next, our final news roundup and information overload hour.

 Hey, Sean.

-Wanted to talk to you for just a second about term limits.
+I wanted to talk to you for just a second about term limits.

-Um it's always been my understanding that the Founding Fathers intended to have citizen politicians that came to Washington, served the people that elected them, then they went back to their family and farms.
+It's always been my understanding that the founding fathers intended to have citizen politicians that came to Washington, served the people that elected them.

-Uh at that point, no amount of time was determined.
+At that point, no amount of time was determined.

 There weren't term limits.

-But you surprised me a little bit last week when you said you hadn't previously uh favored term limits, but now you do.
+But you surprised me a little bit last week when you said you hadn't previously favored term limits, but now you do.

 I say it's a bad idea, but whose time has come.